 Within GreenSquare, our recruitment and people management systems are designed to make sure that all prospective employees are legally entitled to work in the UK and to safeguard employees from any abuse or coercion once in our employment.
 They include:

-Employees with any evidence of non-compliance with the Act, including any concerns about our supply chains or about any issues relating to the association’s residents should refer to the Safeguarding Policy and are encouraged to contact the Company Secretary (Compliance Officer), or to use our Whistleblowing Policy.
+Employees with any evidence of non-compliance with the Act, including any concerns about our supply chains or about any issues relating to our residents should refer to the Safeguarding Policy and are encouraged to contact the Company Secretary, or to use our Confidential Reporting (Whistleblowing) Policy.

-The requirements of the Act and this statement have been discussed at our Leadership Team meetings and our Board has approved the annual statement and provide oversight to our approach.
+The requirements of the Act and this statement have been discussed at our Executive Team and our Board has approved this annual statement and provides oversight to our approach.

 We have reviewed our existing policies and procedures considering the Act:

 During the financial year 2019/2020 we continued to take appropriate steps to make sure that there is no modern slavery or human trafficking in our organisation and its supply chains and that they operate ethically and transparently.
 We asked that all new contractors provide a declaration that they are not involved in modern slavery or human trafficking and that they comply with GreenSquare’s CSR statement in respect of modern slavery and human trafficking.

 We increased staff awareness across the organisation via training, which was rolled out to apply to all staff.
 We continued to raise awareness via regular updates on our Group intranet.

 We reviewed our procurement policies and procedures and implemented new procurement principles that are available to all staff and suppliers.

 This statement has been approved by the GreenSquare Group Ltd Board in July 2020 and it will be reported on annually to the Board thereafter.
 The commercial subsidiaries, as separate legal entities will also receive this report.